 Improve the throughput of our server with a thread pool

-Before we get started, however, there’s one thing we should mention: the method we use here will not be the best way to build a web server with Rust.
-There are a number of production-ready crates available on https://crates.io that provide much more complete web server and thread pool implementations than we are going to build.
+But before we get started, we should mention one detail: the method we’ll use won’t be the best way to build a web server with Rust.
+A number of production-ready crates are available on https://crates.io/ that provide more complete web server and thread pool implementations than we’ll build.

-However, for this chapter, our intention is to help you learn, not to take the easy route.
-Because Rust is a systems programming language, we’re able to choose what level of abstraction we want to work with, and can go to a lower level than is possible or practical in other languages.
-We’ll therefore write the basic HTTP server and thread pool ourselves so you can learn the general ideas and techniques behind the crates you might use in the future.
+However, our intention in this chapter is to help you learn, not to take the easy route.
+Because Rust is a systems programming language, we’re can choose the level of abstraction we want to work with and can go to a lower level than is possible or practical in other languages.
+We’ll write the basic HTTP server and thread pool manually so you can learn the general ideas and techniques behind the crates you might use in the future.

 Building a Single Threaded Web Server

-First we’ll get a single threaded web server working, but before we begin, let’s look at a quick overview of the protocols involved in building web servers.
-The details of these protocols are beyond the scope of this book, but a short overview will give you the information you need.
+We’ll start by getting a single threaded web server working.
+Before we begin, let’s look at a quick overview of the protocols involved in building web servers.
+The details of these protocols are beyond the scope of this book, but a brief overview will give you the information you need.

 The two main protocols involved in web servers are the Hypertext Transfer Protocol (HTTP) and the Transmission Control Protocol (TCP).
 Both protocols are request-response protocols, meaning a client initiates requests, and a server listens to the requests and provides a response to the client.
-The contents of those requests and responses are defined by the protocols themselves.
+The contents of those requests and responses are defined by the protocols.

-TCP is the lower-level protocol that describes the details of how information gets from one server to another, but doesn’t specify what that information is.
-HTTP builds on top of TCP by defining the content of the requests and responses.
+TCP is the lower-level protocol that describes the details of how information gets from one server to another but doesn’t specify what that information is.
+HTTP builds on top of TCP by defining the contents of the requests and responses.
 It’s technically possible to use HTTP with other protocols, but in the vast majority of cases, HTTP sends its data over TCP.
-We’re going to work with the raw bytes of TCP and HTTP requests and responses.
+We’ll work with the raw bytes of TCP and HTTP requests and responses.

 Listening to the TCP Connection

-Our web server needs to be able to listen to a TCP connection, so that’s the first part we’ll work on.
+Our web server needs to listen to a TCP connection, so that’s the first part we’ll work on.
 The standard library offers a std::net module that lets us do this.
 Let’s make a new project in the usual fashion:

 $ cargo new hello --bin